geetaristo/react-preso/README.md

 # React, Flux and React-Native
-My presentation on React, Flux and React-Native
+A presentation on React, Flux and React-Native

 I've created two prototypes here...
 * **react-flux-web** a presentation built with React and Flux
 * **luttrellMusic** a music player that plays my music. *Or you can substitute your own JSON y'all*